 These two short sentences record a magnificent event, and describe a wonderful scene—the tremendous undertaking in which God governed the waters, and created a space in which man could exist …

-Did this passage give you another profound sense of the uniqueness of God?
-But this is far from enough; the authority and power of the Creator go far beyond this.
-His uniqueness is not merely because He is possessed of a substance unlike that of any creature, but also because His authority and power are extraordinary, limitless, superlative to all, and stand above all, and, moreover, because His authority and what He has and is can create life, and produce miracles, and can create each and every spectacular and extraordinary minute and second, and at the same time, He is able to govern the life that He creates, and hold sovereignty over the miracles and each and every minute and second that He creates.
+Did this passage once more give you a profound sense of the uniqueness of God?
+In fact, this is far from enough; the authority and power of the Creator extend far beyond this.
+His uniqueness is not merely because He is possessed of a substance unlike that of any creature, but also because His authority and power are extraordinary, limitless, superlative to all, and stand above all, and, moreover, because His authority and what He has and is can create life, produce miracles, and create each and every spectacular and extraordinary minute and second.
+At the same time, He is able to govern the life that He creates and hold sovereignty over the miracles and each and every minute and second that He creates.

 Excerpted from “God Himself, the Unique I” in The Word Appears in the Flesh